MaxPastushkov/MinecraftComputer/README.md

 Now, go to the Play tab and start.

 IMPORTANT: If the game crashes when you hit Play, you are most likely using the wrong Java version.
 Click "More Options" in the installation settings and change the Java executable to Java 11.
 In my case (Arch Linux), it is set to "/usr/lib/jvm/java-11-openjdk/bin/java".

+### Using the Tick Rate Mod
+To speed up the game, type "/gamerule gameTickSpeed [period]".
+The default period is 50 (ms), and it can be reduced to speed up the game.